Sometimes, the Time Traveler

 - In Back to the Future Part III, Doc Brown resigns himself to the fate of living in The Wild West — and he's actually quite happy about it.
 He even goes as far as to give Marty instructions to not pick him up.
 Being an inventor, though, he does manage to invent some technology of the future.
 He doesn't share his inventions with anyone else, as he's mindful to not risk changing the future.
 At the end of the film, he does create another time machine out of a stream train.
 However, it's uncertain whether he chooses to live out the rest of his life in the past — or move back to the future.
 The Ride and The Animated Series, though, both have Doc ultimately moving back to the future.

-- Picard accepts this fate for the crew of the Enterprise in First Contact, when it appears that they may not be able to return to their own time; as he prepares to attempt to rescue Data from the clutches of the Borg Queen, he gives the order that if he doesn't return, they should pursue happiness in this era.
+- Picard accepts this fate for the crew of the Enterprise in First Contact, when it appears that they may not be able to return to their own time; as he prepares to attempt to rescue Data from the clutches of the Borg Queen, he gives the order that if he doesn't return, they should pursue happiness in this era, "and stay out of history's way."

 - Lest Darkness Fall by L. Sprague de Camp.
 Martin Padway is struck by lightning and finds himself in sixth-century Rome, on the verge of its ruin at Justinian's hands and the onset of the Dark Ages.
 He may be able to save civilization, if he can only get the ruling Goths to grasp the value of his innovations...